 I believe Christian ghostwriting is a scandal waiting to explode.
 If we in the Christian community don’t clean up our act soon, we’re going to face widespread loss of credibility.
 What a tragedy if 60 Minutes were to expose this practice we should never have tolerated.
 Can’t you see Steve Kroft or Ed Bradley holding up a book and asking well-known Christian authors, “Did you really write this book?”
-Envision the neatly edited scenes of embarrassment, head-hanging, evasions, rationalizations, and reports that “so-and-so author and publisher wouldn’t return our calls.”Many of my readers know that I do (a level of) ghostwriting and book doctoring for some Christian leaders.
+Envision the neatly edited scenes of embarrassment, head-hanging, evasions, rationalizations, and reports that “so-and-so author and publisher wouldn’t return our calls.”Many of my readers know that I have done "book doctoring" for some Christian leaders.
 I have been troubled by abuses I've seen within the system for a little while now.
 (Ghostwriters are kind of a behind-the-scenes fraternity of sorts.)
 Let me go on record with two things here:

 This could be a major setback for Christian publishers and authors at the very time Christian books have made unprecedented inroads into the mainstream culture.
 We need to confess, repent of, and change our policies—and stop being driven by money-love and ego building.